templateflow/www.templateflow.org/docs/contributing/submission.md

 |:--:|
 | For the *TemplateFlow Manager* to work, the PAT must have associated a number of permissions. |

-!!! critical "Make sure you store both tokens safely and that you will be able to retrieve them later"
+!!! danger "Make sure you store both tokens safely and that you will be able to retrieve them later"

 **At this point, you can set up your credentials**